 Most importantly, Canva is free to use and offers paid subscriptions like Canva Pro and Canva Enterprise for a boatload of extra features.

 GIMP is a cross-platform image editor available for GNU/Linux, OS X, and Windows.
 It’s built with all the customization options you need and supports third-party plugins.
 So whether you are a graphic designer, photographer, or scientist, GIMP will undoubtedly get the job done.

 Clearly, we can’t list every tool out there in this article, but this topic can always be revisited in the future.
 We asked some freelancers on the platform what they think should be included in this list.
 Here’s what we found!

 Trello is blowing up and becoming a modern favorite!
 This project management looks and operates like yellow stickies on a whiteboard.
 The user can organize their teams and projects by simply clicking and dropping cards around the screen.

 Google Search Console is a helpful SEO tool that tracks the status of websites showing where they rank in Google Search results.
 Add this tool to your bag if you are a website owner, developer, or content creator to track the growth of a project.

 You can’t have a free tools list without including FreeUp!
 At no cost, we help the highest-quality freelancers around the world land jobs fast.
-With an extensive vetting process and payment protection, FreeUp strives to make the working experience user-friendly and safe.
+FreeUp strives to make the working experience user-friendly and safe with an extensive vetting process and payment protection.

 Put Some Elbow Grease Into It

 There you have it, FreeUp gang.
-We have only touched the surface of the awesome tools available without touching your wallet.
+We have only touched the surface of the excellent tools available without touching your wallet.
 Now, let’s put those tools to good use and make some dough!